Adrian-Benavente/grill/README.md

 ### Children

-- **colspan**: used in any direct child of the grid container, indicates how many columns it should span.
+- **colspan**: used in any direct child of the grid container, indicates how many columns it shall span.
 It also accepts breakpoints.

 ``` html
 <div class="colspan-4-md colspan-6-lg"></div>
 ```

-or, for all screen sizes:
+or simply:

 ``` html
 <div class="colspan-6"></div>
 ```

-- **rowspan**: used in any direct child of the grid container, indicates how many rows it should span.
+- **rowspan**: used in any direct child of the grid container, indicates how many rows it shall span.
 It also accepts breakpoints.

 ``` html
 <div class="rowspan-4-md rowspan-6-lg"></div>
 ```

-or, for all screen sizes:
+or simply:

 ``` html
 <div class="rowspan-6"></div>